Dividend Decision: Retained Earnings vs. Dividend Decision

 The objective of the financial management is the Maximization of Shareholder’s Wealth.
 Therefore, the finance manager must ensure a win-win situation for both the shareholders and the company.

-Objects of Dividend Decisions
+Objects of Dividend Decisions:

-(i) Cash Requirement: The financial manager must take into account the capital fund requirements while framing a dividend policy.
+The financial manager must take into account the capital fund requirements while framing a dividend policy.
 Generous distribution of dividends in capital-intensive periods may put the company in financial distress.

-(ii) Evaluation of Price Sensitivity: Companies chosen by investors for its regularity of dividend must have a more stringent dividend policy than others.
+Companies chosen by investors for its regularity of dividend must have a more stringent dividend policy than others.
 It becomes essential for such companies to take effective dividend decisions for maintaining stock prices.

-(iii)Stage of Growth: Dividend decision must be in line with the stage of the company- infancy, growth, maturity & decline.
+Dividend decision must be in line with the stage of the company- infancy, growth, maturity & decline.
 Each stage undergoes different conditions and therefore calls for different dividend decisions.

-(iv) Good Dividend Policy: There does not exist a single dividend decision process that works for every organization.
+There does not exist a single dividend decision process that works for every organization.
 A decision suitable for one company may prove fatal for another company.
 For example, businesses with a consistent order book such as telecom and banking are expected to pay regular dividends.
 It may impact the stock prices if they do not pay dividends regularly.
 To the contrary, sectors of pharmaceutical and technology are highly research oriented.
 Huge cash expenses are required to further their operations.
 Therefore they cannot afford to pay a regular dividend.
 Investors of such stocks earn income mainly through capital appreciation.
 In essence, there are a lot of factors affecting dividend policy or decision.

 Types of Dividend Decision